frescobaldi/python-ly/README.rst

 The `ly` Python module
 ----------------------

-The `ly` module supports both Python2 and Python3.
+The `ly` module requires Python 3.
 This is a short description of some modules:

 * ``ly.slexer``: generic tools to build parsers using regular expressions
 * ``ly.node``: a generic list-like node object to build tree structures with
 * ``ly.document``: a tokenized text document (LilyPond file)